wmclt/pycniospores/README.md

   * acceleration structure
     * divide universe in squares = buckets
     * spores only interact with others in same bucket
+* wrap-around
+  * either bound the position: self.position = min(self.position, WINDOW_HEIGHT - self.position)
+  * or use modulo arithmetics so that spore is always shown in view

 ## DONE